libktx/ktx/tiled/README.md

 ### Why?

-LibGDX brings its own set of Tiled map utilities, including loading and handling of maps exported from the editor.
+libGDX brings its own set of Tiled map utilities, including loading and handling of maps exported from the editor.
 However, the API contains many wrapped non-standard collections, which makes accessing the loaded maps cumbersome.
 With Kotlin's reified types and extension methods, the Tiled API can be significantly improved.